 - A $200 deposit is required for clients to reserve their space (as we have limited availability).

-- The balance of $1300 is due by the third day of clinic.
+- The balance is due by the fourth day of clinic.

 - Scholarships are available on a need-based basis.